MartonTurbuk/ASMT/notes/D3 assesment preparation.md

 ### Java stack memory

-> Stack Memory ins Java is used for static memory allocation and the excution of a thread.
+> Stack Memory ins Java is used for static memory allocation and the execution of a thread.

 It contains primitive values that are specific to a method and references to objects referred from the methods that are in a heap.
 Access to this memory is in Last-In-First-Out (LIFO) order.
 Whenever we call a new method a new block is created on top of the stack which contains values specific to that method, like primitive variables and references to objects.
 When the method finished execution, its corresponding stack frame is flushed, the flow goes back to the calling method, and space becomes available for the next method.
 Stack memory size is much smalled compared to Heap memory.